Skip to Main Content

 The Star Wine List Standard and What It Signals Here

 Star Wine List, the Swedish-founded global wine recognition platform, evaluates wine programs on the strength of their list construction, range, and depth rather than restaurant prestige or Michelin alignment.
 In major Austrian cities, the credential appears at addresses with serious cellar investment.
 In a village the size of Tannheim, it operates as a different kind of signal entirely: it suggests that someone here has built a wine and drinks program with genuine rigor, and that the curation reaches beyond the regional house pours and the ski-week carafes that characterize most alpine drinking rooms at this altitude.
 Austria's wine culture is anchored in the east, in Burgenland and the Wachau and the Weinviertel, but those wines travel well into the Tyrol when someone has the contacts and the conviction to bring them.
-The 2026 recognition places TOVINO in a peer set that, in the Austrian context, includes urban wine bars like Carinthia Weinbar in Velden am Wörthersee, Haschka Weinbar in Linz, and Das O's in Mondsee — venues where the drinks program is the primary editorial reason to visit.
+The 2026 recognition places TOVINO in a comparable set that, in the Austrian context, includes urban wine bars like Carinthia Weinbar in Velden am Wörthersee, Haschka Weinbar in Linz, and Das O's in Mondsee, venues where the drinks program is the primary editorial reason to visit.

 The Drinks Programme as the Main Event